-Chelcie Rowell (Boston C), Alix Keener (U Michigan), Shawna Ross (Texas A&M), and Margaret Konkol (Old Dominion U) lead DHSI unconference activities, with Paige Morgan (U Miami), and Yvonne Lam (Chef Software).
+Chelcie Rowell (Tufts U), Jamie Howe, and Margaret Konkol (Old Dominion U) lead DHSI unconference activities, with Paige Morgan (U Miami), and Yvonne Lam (Chef Software).

-Chelcie Rowell (Boston C) is Digital Scholarship Librarian & History Liaison.
-She works closely with BC faculty, students, and library colleagues to imagine, carry out, and sustain digitally inflected research & teaching.
-She also performs collection development, reference consultations, and library instruction on behalf of the History Department.
+Chelcie Rowell (Tufts U) is Team Lead for Digital Scholarship at Tufts University’s Tisch Library.
+She works closely with faculty, students, and library colleagues to imagine, carry out, and sustain digitally inflected research and teaching.

 Margaret Konkol (Old Dominion U) is Assistant Professor of Contemporary American Literature and Digital Humanities.
 Her research explores archival complexity to address questions about material life, changing ideas about poetry’s role in society, and to think through what constitutes value and data in the humanities.
 She teaches courses on text technologies, literature, and digital humanities in ODU’s interdisciplinary MA/PhD program.

 DHSI Administration and Operation Team